Nasim Amrohvi

 Nasim Amrohvi or Syed Qaim Raza Taqvi (نسیم امروہوی; (24 August 1908 - 28 February 1987) was a Pakistani Urdu poet, philosopher, and lexicographer who was born as Syed Qaim Raza Taqvi on 24 August 1908 in Amroha, British India.

 He belonged to a Taqvi Syed family.
 His father was Syed Barjees Hussain Taqvi and his mother was Syeda Khatoon.
 His grandfather was Shamim Amrohvi who was bestowed the title Farazdaq-e-Hind (lit.
 "India's Farazdaq").

-In 1950, he migrated to Pakistan after the independence in 1947, settling in Khairpur.
+In 1950, he migrated to Pakistan after the partition of India in 1947, settling in Khairpur.
 He moved to Karachi in 1961 and eventually died there on 28 February 1987.

 Work

-Nasim Amrohvi was a member of Urdu Lughat Board.
+Nasim Amrohvi was a member of the Urdu Lughat Board.
 Over several years, he compiled an Urdu dictionary entitled Nasim-ul-Lughat.
-For each word Nasim-ul-Lughat provides not only its meaning, usage, and related proverbs but also the verses containing it.
-He also used to write Marsiya besides being a lexicographer.
+For each word, Nasim-ul-Lughat provides not only its meaning, usage, and related proverbs but also the verses containing it.
+Besides being a lexicographer, he also wrote Marsiya.